What is a DDoS Attack?

 Our security operations team investigate and mitigate multiple denial-of-service (DDoS) attacks every single day.

-For more information, see our 3-part blog series on improving preventing ddos attacks on your site.
+For more information, see our 3-part blog series on improving and preventing DDoS attacks on your site.